 Reconciliation Act of 2010 Includes Significant Student Aid Provisions

 Healthcare Reform 101

-A forensic chemist generally has a bachelor's degree in chemistry, clinical chemistry, or another scientific field.
-Some universities now offer masters degrees and even PhDs in forensic chemistry.
-Search for schools that provide training for this career.
-Be sure any program you choose is accredited by the American Academy of Forensic Science.
+A forensic chemist generally has a bachelor's degree in chemistry, clinical chemistry or another related scientific field.
+Some universities now offer master's degrees and even doctoral (Ph.D.) degrees in forensic chemistry.

 Search for funding opportunities related to this career